The Metal-Poor Stellar Halo in RAVE-TGAS and its Implications for the Velocity Distribution of Dark Matter: Abstract

-Little is known about the velocity distribution of dark matter~(DM) in the Solar neighborhood, and yet the details impact its detectability.
-For example, the rate of DM traversing the Earth and scattering off a target depends on both its velocity, as well as its interaction cross section with the material~\citep{Goodman:1984dc,Drukier:1986tm}.
-Direct detection experiments, which are built in low-background underground laboratories, aim to discover these weakly interacting particles.
-However, the interpretation of their results are dependent on the uncertainties associated with the local DM phase space~\citep{Freese:2012xd,Cremonesi:2013bma,Green:2017odb}.
-In this paper, we discuss how such uncertainties can be mitigated by empirically determining the velocity distribution of DM with astrometric measurements of the metal-poor stellar halo.

-There is currently no universal form of the DM velocity distribution that is consistent with results from numerical simulations.
-The standard is to simply assume that the DM velocities follow a Maxwell-Boltzmann distribution with a peak velocity of $\sim220$~km/s.
+{ The local velocity distribution of dark matter plays an integral role in interpreting the results from direct detection experiments.
+We previously showed that metal-poor halo stars serve as excellent tracers of the virialized dark matter velocity distribution using a high-resolution hydrodynamic simulation of a Milky Way--like halo.
+In this paper, we take advantage of the first \textit{Gaia} data release, coupled with spectroscopic measurements from the RAdial Velocity Experiment (RAVE), to study the kinematics of stars belonging to the metal-poor halo within an average distance of $\sim 6\sigma$, predicts fewer high-speed particles, and is anisotropic.
+As a result, the Standard Halo Model overpredicts the nuclear scattering rate for dark matter masses below $\sim 220$~km/s.
 Referred to as the Standard Halo Model (SHM), this distribution is derived from the assumption that the DM halo is well-modeled as a collisionless gas; an isothermal distribution with mass density $\rho \sim 1/R^2$, as naively expected due to the flat rotation curve, corresponds to a Maxwellian velocity distribution \citep{Drukier:1986tm}.
 Additional forms have also been suggested~\citep{Hansen:2004qs,Chaudhury:2010hj, Lisanti:2010qx, 2012JCAP...05..005C, 2013JCAP...12..050B,Fornasa:2013iaa}, though they typically rely on assumptions such as equilibrium and/or isotropy of the local DM distribution.

 A separate approach has been to take the velocity distribution directly from $N$-body simulations, which trace the multi-body gravitational interactions in a galaxy's hierarchical formation process.
 DM-only simulations typically find deviations from the SHM, with distributions that extend to higher velocities and show a deficit in the peak region~\citep{Vogelsberger:2008qb,MarchRussell:2008dy,Fairbairn:2008gz,Kuhlen:2009vh,Mao:2012hf}.
 Some of this tension appears to be relieved when baryonic physics is included in the simulation~\citep{Ling:2009eh,Pillepich:2014784,Bozorgnia:2016ogo, Kelso:2016qqj, Sloane:2016kyi, Bozorgnia:2017brl}.
 These results are sensitive to the different realizations of Milky Way--like halos in the simulations, which emphasizes the importance of obtaining the true velocity distribution empirically.